projecttacoma/cqm-models/README.md

 To use, run:
 ```
-ruby lib/generate_models.rb modelinfo/qdm-modelinfo-5.3.xml data/hqmfr2_oids.json
+ruby lib/generate_models.rb modelinfo/qdm-modelinfo-5.3.xml data/oids.json
 ```

 The first parameter is the file path to the modelinfo file you wish to generate from.
-The second parameter is the HQMF oid map file.
+The second parameter is the OID map file.
 You must include both.

 The generator will parse the model info file, generate the corresponding models, and place them in: